belezebu/tiny-ledger/README.md

    - 500 cents = $5.00
    - 75 cents = $0.75

    Amounts are stored as integers.
-For simplicity, no currency symbol or decimal places are used in the API.

 2. **Data Persistence**: Data is stored in-memory and will be lost when the application restarts.
 This is intentional for simplicity as per the requirements.